 Ticks Overview and Life Cycle

-Ticks are arthropods, like spiders.
+Ticks (and mites) are arthropods, like spiders.
 There are more than 800 species of ticks throughout the world.
 Many organisms that bite humans for a blood meal are not ticks and should not be confused with ticks.
 Some common examples are bedbugs and fleas (both are insects, not arthropods).
 If it is possible to bring into the doctor's office what has caused a "bite," the physician may be able to determine what potential vector caused the "bite."

 Two families of ticks, Ixodidae (hard ticks) and Argasidae (soft ticks), are important to humans because of the diseases or illnesses they can transmit or cause.
 Hard ticks have a tough back plate or scutum that defines their appearance.
 The hard ticks tend to attach and feed for hours to days.
 Disease transmission usually occurs near the end of a meal, as the tick becomes full of blood.
 Figure 1 shows several hard ticks and the various stages in their life cycle.
 The stages are part of the life cycle of ticks; the smallest stages, larva and nymph, are sometimes generally referred to as "seed ticks" because they resemble small plant seeds.